JavaChat/OakBot/README.md

 greeting | (optional) The message OakBot will post when it joins a room.
 If this property is not defined, OakBot will not say anything when it joins a room. about.host | (optional) The name of the server that is hosting this bot.
 Displayed in the "about" command. cat.key | (optional) API key for [thecatapi.com](http://thecatapi.com/docs.html), which is used with the "cat" command.
-A key is not required in order to query the API.
+A key is not required in order to query the API. hideImagesAfter | (optional) Any images that the bot posts will be automatically hidden after the specified amount of time (in milliseconds).
+The image will be replaced by the image's URL.
+Note that this value cannot exceed about 1 minute, which is the maximum amount of time SO Chat gives you to edit/delete your posts.

 # Adding/Removing Commands